 Spare Yourself the Anguish: Selected Magazine Subscription Cards, 1967-1997

 A set of ten postcards, reproduced from magazine subscription cards of defunct publications of the late 20th century.
 Volume 1 includes cards from Crawdaddy, Gourmet, Mellow Mail, New York Woman, Nick at Nite Magazine, Omni, Ramparts, Trouser Press and The Whole Earth Review.
-Printed on 80# uncoated stock, and packaged in a glassine sleeve sealed with dead stock Mellow Mail packing tape.
+Printed on 80# uncoated stock, and staple-bound in a booklet on chipboard backing, each card perforated.
 Product number BP004.

 The humble “blow-in” subscription card is one of the least-celebrated aspects of your average magazine.
 First appearing in the 1960s, and said to generate almost a quarter of all magazine subscriptions as late as the 2000s, blow-in cards are dropped into magazines by belt drives, designed to fall out and be disposed of immediately.
 Despite that, a lot of care goes into the design.
 You can see a number of approaches tried out in these cards, each charming in its own way: self-aware, self-deprecating humor, earnest pleading, enticing full-color graphics, and invitations to enlist your friends and loved ones.